experimental-design/bofire/CONTRIBUTING.md

 Our doc-strings are in [Google-style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 Further, we use [Ruff](https://beta.ruff.rs/docs/) for linting.

-In our CI/CD pipeline we check if contributions are compliant to Black and Rust.
+In our CI/CD pipeline we check if contributions are compliant to Black and Ruff.
 To make contributors' lives easier, we have pre-commit hooks for Black and Ruff configured in the versions corresponding to the pipeline.
 Pre-commit hooks can be installed via